Telehealth in Vermont

 - Telemedicine parity under COVID-19 was extended to include audio-only telephone options, see individual plans for how to code for this system.
 This is a temporary change.
 However, some systems may have individual codes that include telephone as an acceptable platform, for example Medicaid 99441 - 99443.
 These tend to pay much less than audio-visual.

 Medicare had telemedicine (which they call “telehealth”) prior to COVID-19 and will after COVID-19 But it had many more restrictions than Vermont.
-At the time of this writing, Medicare has indicated that they anticipate a significant expansion of telehealth exiting the COVID-19 emergency:
+At the time of this writing, Medicare has indicated that they anticipate a significant expansion of telehealth exiting the COVID-19 emergency.
+We are adding new announcements regarding these changes to the Reimbursement section, and will update all sections when there is a major change to the system:

 - Medicare prior to COVID-19 had a more robust list of virtual services that do not replace an office visit than many other payers - options such as remote patient monitoring, brief telecommunications, online patient portals, chronic care management, and interprofessional consultations.

-- Medicare had a published list of codes that can be provided via telehealth and a short list of providers who could deliver them.
-As of April 30th they have expedited the process of adding individual codes and opened the list of providers who could bill them.
+- Medicare prior to COVID-19 had a published list of service codes that can be provided via telehealth and a short list of providers who could deliver them.
+As of April 30th they have expedited the process of adding individual codes and opened the list of providers who could bill telehealth.

 - Restrictions on geography (urban/rural) & location (clinical / non-clinical) existed prior to COVID-19, but have been waived during COVID-19.
 Note that some of these restrictions were previously waived through participation in a Next Generation ACO (in Vermont, that is OneCare Vermont).